TurboTax HelpTurboTax HelpIntuit

 • If your e-filed return is rejected, just make your changes and then resubmit or mail your return.

-• You received a government notice that doesn't specifically tell you to amend (for example, math error corrections or request for additional forms).
-Just follow the instructions in the notification.
+• You have a government notice and it doesn't specifically tell you to amend your return (like if it’s telling you they made a math correction, or it’s a request for an additional form).
+Follow the instructions in the notice.

 • You entered the wrong bank account to get your refund.

-• You want to make changes to the amount you claimed for Advanced Child Tax Credits on a 2021 return.
-The IRS will internally adjust your refund.
+• You want to change the amount you claimed for Advanced Child Tax Credits on a 2021 return.
+The IRS will internally adjust your refund for you.

-Amend if you already mailed your return (or the government accepted your e-file) and:
+Amend your return if you already mailed it, or the government accepted your e-file and you need to:

-• You need to report a tax form you forgot about or received after filing (most commonly a W-2 or 1099).
+• Add a tax form you omitted or received after filing (most commonly a W-2 or 1099)

-• You received a corrected tax form after filing (the corrected box is checked) and the new info changes your refund or tax due amount.
+• Reflect a corrected tax form you received after filing (the corrected box is checked) and the new info changes your refund or tax due

-• You made an error that affects your bottom line, such as reporting income or deductions in 2024 that should've been claimed in a prior tax year (in that case, you'll need to amend all affected tax years).
+• Correct a timing error with a tax impact, like income or deductions claimed in 2024 that should've been claimed in a prior tax year.
+In that case, you'll need to amend all affected tax years.

-• You need to change your filing status (for example, you want to change from Single to Head of Household).
+• Change your filing status (for example, from Single to Head of Household).